dawoodjee/zeroinvoice/docs/install.rst

 Install
 =======

-Thanks for taking the time to setup Invoice Ninja.
+Thanks for taking the time to setup ZerosInvoice.

 ..
 Note:: The applications requires PHP 7.0, 7.1 or 7.2 and MySQL.